 If you have trim around your windows, there is another option that might spike your interest.
 Corner brackets are specially designed for windows with trim.
 They look like traditional brackets but you don’t need to drill them into the wall.
 They are also a much sturdier option, and can withstand heavyweights.
 For this reason, these are an ideal option for hanging curtains and other no drill blinds on large windows.
 These brackets are available in a variety of designs, to go with any décor style of your choice.

 Before you go online and start looking for non-drilling options, keep in mind a few factors that might influence your choice on fitting blinds without drilling.

 - When you are living in a rented accommodation

 - When the curtains you wish to hang are not very heavy

 - When your windows are of standard size and shape

 - You don’t mind having less options than offered by traditional blinds

-- You are fairly confident that the blinds would be handled gently
+- You are fairly confident that the no drill blinds would be handled gently

 - You don’t want to damage your walls